 The way I will show you these websites is by showing you the keyword they are aiming for and it’s competition, followed by the traffic stats each one has:

-Next site: Has about 30 posts.
+Next site: An EMD site that has about 30 posts.

 Nearly 500 searches and the competition is also low, but higher than the previous site.
 But in spite of the low competition, when you do a search for it on Google, you won’t find it on the first 20 pages and me having about 30 posts of content is NOWHERE near the amount I’d really need to get closer to the 1st page.